torvalds/linux/Documentation/sound/hd-audio/dp-mst.rst

 device entries number is 1.

-To simplify the implementation, all the device entries will be initialized when bootup no matter whether it is in DP MST mode or not.
+To simplify the implementation, all the device entries will be initialized when bootup anal matter whether it is in DP MST mode or analt.

 Connection list
 ===============